-- Integrated with other activities to advance program and restoration practice generally.
+- Integrated with other activities to advance program goals and restoration practice

-- Managed like other program activities to assure high quality implementation, cost-effectiveness, and full integration with our program.
+- Managed like other program activities to assure high quality implementation, cost-effectiveness, and full integration with our programs

 Monitoring, Evaluation, Reporting, and Feedback Framework

-The Restoration Center has developed a Monitoring, Evaluation, Reporting, and Feedback Framework.
-The framework establishes a consistent and cost‐effective approach to monitoring and evaluating the performance of restoration actions.
-To do this, the framework establishes a tiered approach to monitoring that distinguishes between implementation and effectiveness monitoring; provides guidelines for data management and reporting; and describes a process for using what is learned from monitoring to influence project selection, implementation actions, and ultimately program priorities.
-Our goal for implementing this framework is to improve our planning, decision‐making, information sharing, effectiveness at achieving desired outcomes, and contribution to restoration practice.
+The NOAA Restoration Center has developed a Monitoring, Evaluation, Reporting, and Feedback Framework.
+The framework establishes a consistent and cost‐effective approach to systematic monitoring and evaluation of the performance of restoration actions.
+The framework establishes approaches to monitoring based on different program needs and is built upon a tiered approach that distinguishes between implementation and effectiveness monitoring.
+It provides guidelines for data management and reporting and describes a process for using what is learned from monitoring to influence project selection, implementation actions, and ultimately program priorities.
+Our goal for implementing this framework is to improve our planning, decision‐making, information sharing, effectiveness at achieving desired outcomes, and contributions to the community of restoration practice.